jeremejazz/jereme.me/content/posts/nestjs-authentication-guide/index.md

 DATABASE_NAME=auth.sqlite
 ```

-In the `app.module.ts` file, import the MikroOrm module.
-It should look something similar to this:
+In the `app.module.ts` file, we import and configure the `MikroOrmModule` using the `forRoot()` static method.
+This method takes our `mikroOrmConfig` as an argument, establishing the database connection and making the MikroORM services available throughout our NestJS application.

 ```tsx { hl_lines=[13] }
 import { Module } from '@nestjs/common';